Einstein Kristiansen: History

+Due to the success of Art Factory, Kristiansen decided to produce his own shows through his company Earthtree Media.
+Cows n Crayons debuted in 2003 on the same channel, using the cow as "a nod to the transformative power of creativity".
+It was followed by Super Einstein, where Kristiansen portrayed a superhero who "saved the world with art".
+Later, he, along with a group of children, became a chef in Einstein's Tingkat, where they "would draw the dishes they wanted to cook before bringing the recipes to life".
+Kristiansen also produced the reality TV competition Doodlechamps, where "young artists selected from schools across Singapore participating in challenges to transform random squiggles into creative doodle art".

 In 2005, Kristiansen appeared in a self-funded series of live action shorts called "Right on Top".
 The series was transmitted on the Nickelodeon Southeast Asia feed.
 One season of "Art Mad", the show's long form, has been purchased for broadcast by German corporation Faber-Castell for transmission in Indonesia.

+While still living in Singapore, Kristiansen created an animated series called That's Imagination in 2008 which aired on Norwegian television, which opened up opportunities for his company.
+Kristiansen moved back to Norway in 2010.

 In 2011, Kristiansen started a YouTube channel named "Box Yourself".
 On the channel he posts tutorials on how to create various items with cardboard.
 The channel was started in 2011, but he did not post until 2014.
-The channel has since gained 783000 subscribers (as of November 19, 2021).
+The channel has since gained 750,000 subscribers as of January 2025.
 In the channel description, Kristiansen describes the channel like this, "Think it, Make it!
 Box Yourself inspires kids all over the world to see themselves as designers, creators and makers.
 We make design easy, engaging and fun."

 He published a book entitled "Draw Robots with Øistein Kristiansen: Get The World To Draw!
 (Learn To Draw)" in March 2014.